Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

     If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specefied in `blockPeriodSeconds`.

-### Block reward
+### Rewards

-When you are using a gas fee, you might want to reward some faucets or accounts at every block.
+When you are using a [gas-enabled network](../../../concepts/gas-enabled-network.md), you can configure who receives the rewards using a transition.
+There are two types of rewards: transaction cost rewards and block rewards.
+By default, the transaction cost rewards go to the validator and there are no additional block rewards allocated.

+#### Transaction cost rewards

+When sending a transaction on a gas-enabled network, the cost of the transaction is deducted from the sender.
+This amount is then allocated as determined by the `beneficaryMode`.

+#### Block rewards

+In addition to transaction cost rewards, you can apply an optional, extra amount as a block reward at each block.

+#### Configure rewards

-To do so, add a `transitions` configuration item and set the following:
+To configure rewards, add a `transitions` configuration item and set the following:

-* `blockReward` is in wei, and can be either a decimal or hexadecimal-encoded value in a string.
+* `blockReward` is in wei, and can be either a decimal or hexadecimal-encoded value in a string - this is optional.
-* `miningBeneficiary` is a single account, list of accounts, or all validators.
+* `miningBeneficiary` is a single account to receive benefits when the `miningBeneficiary` is set to `"fixed"`.
-* `beneficiaryMode` is `"fixed"` for a single account, `"list"` for a list of accounts, or `"validators"` for all validators.
+* `beneficiaryMode` is `"fixed"` for a fixed single account or `"validator"` for the validator that validates that block.
+This applies to both transaction cost rewards and block rewards.

 !!! example

+    === "Single account no block reward"

+        ```json
+        "transitions": [{
+          "block": ...,
+          "miningBeneficiary": "0x...",
+          "beneficiaryMode":"fixed"
+        }]
+        ```

+    === "validators no block rewards"

+        ```json
+        "transitions": [{
+          "block": ...,
+          "beneficiaryMode": "validator"
+        }]
+        ```

-    === "Single account mining beneficiary"
+    === "Single account with block reward"

-        ```bash
+        ```json
         "transitions": [{
           "block": ...,
           "blockReward": "0xc",